department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 - Ends if you stop making premium payments
 - No cash or loan value

-**Note:** If you have a capped NSLI or VSLI term policy, you will receive a termination dividend (payment) if you miss a premium payment om your 5 year level premium term policy. <br>
+**Note:** If you have a capped NSLI or VSLI term policy, you will receive a termination dividend (payment) if you miss a premium payment on your 5 year level premium term policy. <br>

 [Learn more about capped term policies](/life-insurance/closed-programs/)